viamrobotics/docs/docs/services/sensor.md

 weight: 70
 draft: true
 type: "docs"
-description: "Explanation of the sensor service, its configuration, and its functionality."
+description: "This doc will explain the Sensor Service and when/how to use it in conjunction with the sensor components."
 tags: ["sensor", "services"]
 ---
 ## Coming soon